What is 3D Secure?

 • Dependent on the level of integration, 3D Secure 2.0 can be branded to match a merchant's brand identity.

 Despite the mandate for compliance within the European Economic area, the uptake of 3D secure 2.0 is yet to be implemented on a mass scale.
-Your payments provider should ensure that 3D Secure 2.0 is dynamically integrated to avoid potential clashes with other fraud tools in place - used to reduce the CNP fraud rate of transactions in other countries (currently only Brazil and Australia also encourage the adoption of 3D secure 2.0 outside of the PSD2 EEA mandate).
+Your payments provider should ensure that 3D Secure 2.0 is dynamically integrated to avoid potential clashes with other fraud tools in place - such as those used to reduce the CNP fraud rate of transactions in other countries (currently only Brazil and Australia also encourage the adoption of 3D secure 2.0 outside of the PSD2 EEA mandate).

 3D Secure 2.0 transactions can only be processed using the protocol that supports both the card issuer and your payment solution.
 To ensure that a legitimate purchase is not declined, 3D secure 1.0 will prevail where version 2 is not supported in both instances.

 3D secure is in continuous development to deliver both customers and merchants alike, the best e-commerce experience.
-Maintaining conversions and authorisations is a priority amongst this risk assured protocol, discover more about 3D secure 2.0 in our documentation library or contact us to learn more today!
+Maintaining conversions and authorisations is a priority amongst this risk assured protocol.
+Discover more about 3D secure 2.0 in our documentation library or contact us to learn more today!